Get Real (film): Filming

 Filming on Get Real began on 17 August 1997 with shooting taking place throughout Basingstoke, including at Cranbourne School, Alton School, Market Square, Foyle Park, Sorrell's Corpse and the War Memorial Park.

 The Vyne Community School which was used as the principal location for the fictional Belvedere School in the film.

 Filming in Basingstoke ended on 21 September, with production moving on to the Millennium Studios in Borehamwood on the 22nd of September, where filming took place in the studio of scenes shot in Steven's bedroom and the inside of the public toilet.
 The entire movie took six weeks to shoot.

 Music

-Get Real - Music From The Motion Picture Soundtrack was released on 1 June 1999, by BMG on CD.
-Along with John Lunn's score, the album features tracks like Republica's "Ready to Go," the Troggs' "Love Is All Around," Cameo's "Word Up!" and Dodgy's "Staying out for the Summer."
-The tracks in the film, titled "Respect", "If You Want It to Be Good Girl (Get Yourself a Bad Boy)", "Misunderstood", "Bobby's Girl", performed by Aretha Franklin, Backstreet Boys, Kings of Infinite Space and Charlotte Brittain, respectively, were omitted from the soundtrack due to copyright issues from their record labels.
+Get Real: Music from the Motion Picture Soundtrack was released on 1 June 1999 by BMG on CD.
+Along with John Lunn's score, the album features tracks like Republica's "Ready to Go", the Troggs' "Love Is All Around", Cameo's "Word Up!" and Dodgy's "Staying Out for the Summer".
+A few songs that were featured in the film, including Aretha Franklin's "Respect" and "Think", Backstreet Boys' "If You Want It to Be Good Girl (Get Yourself a Bad Boy)", Kings of Infinite Space's "Misunderstood" and Charlotte Brittain's "Bobby's Girl", were omitted from the soundtrack due to copyright issues from their record labels.